kchristidis/island/README.md

 A `bidder` represents a household in the local energy market.
 They place a `buy` bid for slot `N` if their projected energy usage (the `trace.Use` value) for that slot is positive.
 They place a `sell` bid if their projected energy production (`trace.Gen`) is positive.
 On a given slot, each bidder can a place of maximum of one `buy` _and_ one `sell` bid.

-In Experiments 1 and 3, bidders encrypt their bids with their own unique private key per slot; as such, they are expect to post their decryption key (`postKey`) when the `PostKey` phase in that slot begins.
+In Experiments 1 and 3, bidders encrypt their bids with their own unique private key per slot; as such, they are expected to post their decryption key (`postKey`) when the `PostKey` phase in that slot begins.

 In Experiment 2, we introduce the concept of a `regulator`.
 For a given slot, all bids are encrypted using the regulator's public key.
 At the end of the slot, the regulator posts their private key to allow the decryption of the posted bids for that slot, and the calculation of the market clearing price.
 See the "Types of experiments" section for more info.